 If you also want to avoid harmful chemicals in your home, I recommend grabbing a copy of 1001 Natural Remedies.
 The book has beautiful pictures throughout and a handy index at the back.
 It is divided into four sections (health, beauty, home and pet care) and is fairly easy to flip through (I found most solutions without the index).

 I received this book for review courtesy of DK; all opinions expressed are my own.
-This post contains affiliate links.
+This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.